DavidIsrawi/SummarizeMe/README.md

 # Summarize Me
 Program summarizes articles into a few sentences.
 Inspired by the auto TL;DR bot used for many subreddits

-# Tools
-To develop this program, I used the NLTK (Neuro-linguitic Tool Kit) library in Python

-# How does it work
+## How does it work
 - Remove words with no value from the article (e.g. 'a', 'to', 'am')
 - Create frequency table of words
 - Assign value to each sentence depending on the words it contains and the frequency table
 - Build summary depending on the value of all sentences and the outstanding ones

+## Tools
+To develop this program, I used the NLTK (Neuro-linguitic Tool Kit) library in Python

 ## Frameworks